radfordwill/so-ssl/README.md

 ### What makes a password "strong" according to the plugin?

 The plugin considers a password strong when it:
-- Is at least 8 characters long
+* Is at least 8 characters long
-- Does not contain the username
+* Does not contain the username
-- Includes a mix of uppercase letters, lowercase letters, numbers, and special characters
+* Includes a mix of uppercase letters, lowercase letters, numbers, and special characters

 ### Will enforcing strong passwords affect existing user accounts?

 Enforcing strong passwords only affects new password creations and changes.
 Existing users won't be forced to change their passwords immediately, but will need to create a strong password when they next update it.

-### How do I unlock an IP that has been blacklisted?

-Administrators can go to Settings > Login Security > Blacklist tab and remove the IP address from the blacklist.

-### Can I whitelist my own IP address to prevent lockouts?

-Yes, you can add your IP address to the whitelist in the Settings > Login Security > Whitelist tab to ensure you never get locked out.

 ## Changelog

+### 1.4.4
+* Added improved user interface design for better usability
+* Enhanced navigation between settings pages
+* Improved visual styling of settings tabs and options
+* Better responsive design for various screen sizes

 ### 1.4.3
-- Fix all errors found and most warnings generated by the Wordpress Plugin Check plugin
+* Fix all errors found and most warnings generated by the WordPress Plugin Check plugin
-- Submit to Wordpress.org for approval and addition to the plugins directory
+* Submit to WordPress.org for approval and addition to the plugins directory

 ### 1.4.2
-- menu fixes
+* Menu fixes
-- add translation file and add image files for plugin
+* Add translation file and add image files for plugin

 ### 1.4.1
-- Fixes for missing js and css files
+* Fixes for missing js and css files

 ### 1.4.0
-- Added User Sessions Management feature
+* Added User Sessions Management feature
-- Added Login Attempt Limiting feature
+* Added Login Attempt Limiting feature
-- Added IP whitelisting and blacklisting
+* Added IP whitelisting and blacklisting
-- Added detailed statistics for login attempts
+* Added detailed statistics for login attempts

 ### 1.3.1
-- Minor fixes
+* Minor fixes
 * Better login Protection

 ### 1.3.0
-- Added Login Protection feature to enforce strong passwords
+* Added Login Protection feature to enforce strong passwords
-- Added option to disable the "confirm use of weak password" checkbox
+* Added option to disable the "confirm use of weak password" checkbox
-- Added prevention of weak password creation during registration or password change
+* Added prevention of weak password creation during registration or password change

 ### 1.2.0
-- Added Two-Factor Authentication for enhanced login security
+* Added Two-Factor Authentication for enhanced login security
-- Added support for Email and Authenticator App verification methods
+* Added support for Email and Authenticator App verification methods
-- Added backup codes for account recovery
+* Added backup codes for account recovery
-- Added role-based 2FA implementation
+* Added role-based 2FA implementation

 ### 1.1.0
-- Added Content Security Policy support
+* Added Content Security Policy support
-- Added Permissions Policy support
+* Added Permissions Policy support
-- Added Cross-Origin Policy headers
+* Added Cross-Origin Policy headers
-- Improved settings page with tabbed interface
+* Improved settings page with tabbed interface

 ### 1.0.2
-- Added X-Frame-Options header
+* Added X-Frame-Options header
-- Added HSTS support
+* Added HSTS support
-- Improved SSL redirection
+* Improved SSL redirection

 ### 1.0.1
-- Bug fixes and performance improvements
+* Bug fixes and performance improvements

 ### 1.0.0
-- Initial release with basic SSL enforcement
+* Initial release with basic SSL enforcement

-## Credits

-So SSL is developed and maintained by Will Radford.

 ## License

-This plugin is licensed under GPL-3.0+.
+This plugin is licensed under the GPL v3 or later.